 Efficient Systems has the answer!
 We have evaluated many homes in the community, and we know Beaumont’s primary pollutants.
 Keep reading for information on what’s in your air that could be causing allergies and respiratory inflammation.

-There are many ways that living things contribute to your poor air quality.
+There are many ways that living things contribute to your poor indoor air quality.
 Primarily, the presence of pets in the home means an increased level of fur and pet dander.
 Dander is just dead skin cells from your pets, so it is very common for homes to have dander in their air.

 If you don’t have pets, you likely still have biological contaminants in your air.
 Insects and rodents that travel in your attic or walls leave droppings.
 Microscopic particles from these droppings can travel in the air.
 While you may not see these pests, they are more than likely there, and they can have a severe effect on your air quality if you don’t know about them.

 Another common air pollutant is mold or mildew.
 Mold grows in moist, dirty areas.
 While it’s not likely that your home has a moist, dirty area for mold to grow in, your HVAC certainly does.
 The condensation from the cooling process drips into a collection pan, creating the perfect combination of dirty and moist for mold to grow in.
 Once mold has grown, the spores can travel all throughout your house and into your lungs.
-Long-term exposure to mold spores can cause serious illness to occur, so you want to watch for mold growth and catch it early.
+Long-term exposure to mold spores can cause serious illnesses to occur, so you want to watch for mold growth and catch it early.

 Many homes use gas appliances, which are perfectly safe when operated correctly, but any appliance that burns gas as fuel creates air pollution.
 This is how the energy is created to power the system.
 If the pollution isn’t funneled out of your home, you may be exposed to it.
 The worst example of this is carbon monoxide poisoning.